 - Balance your menu with low- and high-cost items.

-3. Failing to React to Sales Declines
+3. Restaurant Habits to Quit: Failing to Respond Quickly to Sales Declines

 “Restaurants can be very cyclical in nature.
 Unless you have a strong marketing plan with specific tactics, you will always feel that seasonal drop.
 January may be the best time to introduce a new LTO [limited-time offer] or hit social media marketing hard.
 This also might be a good time to get a couple of steps ahead of your competition by offering items that are in front of the latest trend.”